Updated: Apr 3

 In other words, they are more "Opportunity-Minded" than "Business-Minded".
 They look at short-term goals than long-term ones, quick-fix fire-fighting than systematic solutions.

-In this case, I introduce Balanced Scorecard Model to manage owners, investors or top decision-makers' expectations.
-The reason is by setting a benchmark for "where to go" or the most important Business Goals, their expectation can't shift or constantly change all the time.
+In this case, I introduce Balanced Scorecard Model customised by Weatwork.co to manage owners, investors or top decision-makers' expectations.
+We can only manage expectations by not letting them shift or constantly change all the time by setting a benchmark for "where to go" or confirming the most important Business Goals.

 However the BSC must be simple, easy to understand & agree on.
 Unlike other theorists' BSC, Weatwork.co created a unique infographic that quickly yet precisely captures the most important aspects of BSC exclusively for anyone who accesses it for the first time.